 The default number of days displayed in the agenda is set by the

 org-agenda-span.
 This variable can be set to any number of

 days you want to see by default in the agenda, or to a span name, such

 year.
 For weekly agendas, the default

 org-agenda-start-on-weekday).
-You can also set the start
+You can also set the start date using

 ten days from today in the future.

 Emacs contains the calendar and diary by Edward M. Reingold.
 The calendar displays a three-month calendar with holidays from different countries and cultures.
 The diary allows you to keep track of anniversaries, lunar phases, sunrise/set, recurrent appointments (weekly, monthly) and more.
 In this way, it is quite complementary to Org.
 It can be very useful to combine output from Org with the diary.